okaisx/cybersecurity-project-v1/network-design-vmware/README.md

 	- Host-only network which will only have internet access through the pfSense VM
 	- pfSense VM will be assigned a static IP address of 10.10.10.254
 	- pfSense router will assign IP addresses to other VMs on this network using DHCP (range 10.10.10.50-100)
-	- Ubuntu Server running Wazuh XDR and SIEM (server, manager, and dashboard) will be deployed here
+	- Ubuntu Server running Wazuh XDR and SIEM (server, manager, and dashboard) will be deployed here and will have a static IP of 10.10.10.51
-	- Ubuntu Server running Docker hosting containers of vulnerable machines (i.e. Metasploitable, Damn Vulnerable WebApp, Buggy Web Application, WebGoat) will be deployed here
+	- Ubuntu Server running Docker hosting containers of vulnerable machines (i.e. Metasploitable, Damn Vulnerable WebApp, Buggy Web Application, WebGoat) will be deployed here and have a static IP of 10.10.10.52
+	- Other VMs may be deployed on this network at a later stage

 - **VMnet2**
 	- 10.10.20.0/24